 Only works with systems where no existing logical domains configurations are present

 Virtual console concentrator ports are from 5000 to 5100

 Default names that are used for guest domains, services, and devices cannot be changed

-The ldmconfig command works through a series of operations that correspond to user interface screens.
+The terminal-based Configuration Assistant, ldmconfig, works through a series of operations that correspond to user interface screens.
 You can navigate backward (previous) and forward (next) through these screens until you reach the final step.
 The final step produces the configuration.
 At any time you can quit the Configuration Assistant or reset the configuration to use the defaults.
 From the final screen, you can deploy the configuration to a logical domain.